 Requests for transfer of credit or grade placement from any non-accredited, nonpublic school, including homeschool, will be subject to examination and approval before being accepted by the Charter School.
-This will be done by the school's counselor or principal or, in the case of homeschools, by a credit evaluation committee consisting of a counselor, a staff member from each subject area in which credit is requested, the school curriculum director and the school principal.
+This will be done by the school's counselor or principal or, in the case of homeschools, by a credit evaluation committee consisting of a counselor, a staff member from each subject area in which credit is requested, and the school principal.